Group B Streptococcus Infection in Newborns

 - Rapid heart rate

-How is group B strep diagnosed?
+How is group B strep diagnosed in a newborn?

 Your baby's healthcare provider will test the baby’s sterile body fluids, such as blood or spinal fluid.
 Most newborns with group B strep infection have symptoms in the first few hours after birth.